Enough

 But how do you think they got to the position they’re in?
 The same way hunter-gatherers thousands of years ago made it through hard times—always striving for more.
 We’re all playing the same game, some people just have higher stakes.

 Modern psychology refers to the constant pursuit of more as hedonic adaptation.
 The general principle is that no matter how high the highs, or how low the lows, one will always soon return to a genetic baseline.
-This is why after an initial increase in well-being from a big promotion, a new purchase, or a new relationship, you will gradually regress to the mean over time.
-This same regression also applies to peak negative experiences.

 I have spent most of the last three years living out of a backpack.